- This event has passed.

 Camila Arana & Matilda Sakamoto / SPLIT

-A split bill featuring the work of Camila Arana and Matilda Sakamoto.
+A split bill featuring the work of choreographers Camila Arana and Matilda Sakamoto.

 Camila Arana, a first generation American, depicts in “Agua”, the resilience it takes to seek asylum in a country that turns you away and the endurance of starting from scratch.
 Celebrating her Cuban immigrant parents, Arana incorporates the lively and sensual styles of latin dance with the control and groundedness of modern, contemporary technique, paired with the music of Buena Vista Social Club, and iconic Cuban ensemble and songwriter and poet, Silvio Rodriguez.